The presentation of the exclusive raiment donated to the museum by Lisa Sotilis

 The National Art Museum of the Republic of Belarus expresses its gratitude to Lisa Sotilis for the valuable gift and hopes for further cooperation in the field of exhibition activities and strengthening cultural ties between our countries.

 Lisa Sotilis is an artist, a sculptor and a jeweler.
-She was born in Athens in 1933.
+She was born in Athens.
 She graduated from the Brera Academy of Fine Arts in Milan, Italy.
 The first solo exhibition of Lisa Sotilis took place at the Milan Gallery of Modern Art by Claudia Gian Ferrarin (1961).
 Later, her works were exhibited in the leading art galleries in New York, Los Angeles, Paris, Madrid, Geneva, Athens and Rome.
 At the time, Lisa Sotilis worked with Giorgio de Chirico (1888–1978), the famous Italian master and forbear of surrealists.
 As a jeweler, she collaborated with the Cartier French Jewelry House.
 She also made jewelry for Queen Marie-José of Belgium, Empress Dowager of Iran Farah Pahlavi, dancers Rudolf Nureyev and Roland Petit, actress Claudia Cardinale and many others.